Real-time learning from Warman-Freed Pharmacy, London

 Ms. Mills recommends that all pharmacy managers calculate their store entry numbers versus transaction ratios on a regular basis and note the effect that different promotions and projects have on performance.
 The information can also be used to understand the barriers that prevent conversion from entry to a transaction, be it staff/customer interaction, product choice, or pricing.
 Since the refit, Warman-Freed has calculated a 56 percent conversion rate, which sets a high benchmark for the team to improve in the months ahead.

 Comparing footfall and transactions (w/c 18 January 2016)

-Ms Mills believes that Warman-Freed is already benefiting from the decisions being implemented as a result of the technology analysis.
-“With the CCTV imaging we finally get to see a more human side to transaction and sales data,” she concludes.
-“The cameras could help us understand why a product or promotion may not realise its expected returns, be it because of unclear signposting or lack of shelf space.
-The overarching aim is to add value to patients, which will ultimately produce a more profitable and accommodating pharmacy.”
+Ms. Mills believes that Warman-Freed is already benefiting from the decisions being implemented as a result of the technical analysis.
+"With the CCTV imaging we finally get to see a more human side to transaction and sales data," she concludes.
+"The cameras could help us understand why a product or promotion may not realise its expected returns, be it because of unclear signposting or lack of shelf space.
+The overarching aim is to add value to patients, which will ultimately produce a more profitable and accommodating pharmacy."

 Click here to download your own Conversion Calculator